Tejhaun Palmer: Professional career

+Arizona Cardinals

 Palmer was selected 191st overall by the Arizona Cardinals in the sixth round of the 2024 NFL draft.
 On August 28, 2024, he was waived as part of final roster cuts and re-signed to the practice squad.
-Palmer signed a reserve/future contract on January 6, 2025.
+Palmer signed a reserve/future contract with Arizona on January 6, 2025.

-On August 26, 2025, Palmer was waived by the Cardinals as part of final roster cuts and re-signed to the practice squad the next day.
+On August 26, 2025, Palmer was waived by the Cardinals as part of final roster cuts; he was re-signed to the practice squad the next day.
+He was promoted to the active roster on January 3, 2026.
+He was waived on August 3.

+New England Patriots

+On August 4, 2026, Palmer was claimed off waivers by the New England Patriots.
+On August 30, Palmer was released by the Patriots as a part of final roster cuts.